 MISSISSAUGA, ON, July 16, 2013 /CNW/ - A new poll released today reveals

-that British Columbians feel conflicted about child labour and how they
+that Albertans feel conflicted about child labour and how they may be

-may be fueling the tragedy.
-Commissioned by World Vision a few weeks
+fueling the tragedy.
+Commissioned by World Vision a few weeks after the

-after the Bangladesh factory disaster, the Ipsos Reid survey found that
+Bangladesh factory disaster, the Ipsos Reid survey found that 84 per

-81 per cent of British Columbians think it's easy to turn a blind eye
+cent of Albertans think it's easy for Canadians to turn a blind eye to

-The majority also misjudged the scale of child slavery worldwide.
-On
+The majority of Albertans also misjudged the scale of child slavery

-average, British Columbians estimated that 7.9 million children are
+worldwide.
+On average, Albertans estimated that 11.3 million children

 International Labour Organization, is more than 115 million children